muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 ## 14BasicEnvPpo
 * Test again with multiple training areas.
 * Expected: Improved result compared to 09 and 10.
+* Result still not as during run 04.
+* Work needed.

+## 15BasicEnvPpo
+* Increased distance between the training areas.
+* Result: Again not the same rewards shown as during run 04.

+## 16BasicEnvPpo
+* Problem with ray length fixed.
+* Increased distance between the training areas remains.
+* Result:

 # Next